Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Evaluation

 \subsection{Evaluation Approach}

 To assess our method's performance, we followed a systematic process that begins with the input dataset.
-Each text file in the dataset is processed, with every sentence truncated to a maximum of 2,048 tokens to ensure a consistent input size.
-Sentences containing fewer than seven words are filtered out.
-We identify and save the top-K keywords for every sentence based on their entropy values.
-We documented the outcomes of selecting 1 to 10 keywords per sentence.
+Each text file in the dataset is processed, with every document truncated to a maximum of 2,048 tokens to ensure a consistent input size.
+Sentences with fewer than seven words are excluded.
+We identify and save the K keywords for every sentence.
+We documented the outcomes of selecting 1 to 10 entropy keywords per sentence (before adding the NER words).

-Once the top-k keywords are selected, the entire text is fed into the target model, which outputs the probability distribution for each token.
+After selecting the K keywords, the entire text is processed by the target model, which outputs probability distributions for each token.
 Then we average the log-likelihoods of all tokens in the keywords, conditioned on their preceding tokens, assessing the model's familiarity with the entire keyword.

-Following the evaluation process suggested by Carlini et al.\cite{carlini2022membership}, we set a threshold value to determine attack performance, focusing on TPR at low FPR, denoted as T@F.
+Following Carlini et al.'s evaluation process~\cite{carlini2022membership}, we set a threshold to assess attack performance, focusing on TPR at low FPR, denoted as T@F.

-In addition, we report the area under the ROC curve (AUC score), which enhances understanding of the detection.
+We also report the area under the ROC curve (AUC score) to provide a clearer measure of detection performance.
 The AUC score quantifies the overall performance of a classification method by considering TPRs and FPRs at all classification thresholds.
 Since AUC offers a comprehensive, threshold-independent evaluation metric, we do not need to determine a specific threshold \(\gamma\) for our method.